The Plantagenet Prelude

 The untimely death of Richard the Lionheart left his nephew Arthur and his younger brother John in contest for the throne of England.
 And in the tempestuous years that follow many men come to believe that the House of Anjou was tainted by the Devil's blood, the loathsome monarch was himself Evil Incarnate, the very Prince of Darkness...

 Marguerite, eldest daughter of the Count of Provence, had married a king of France - and now her sister Eleanor is determined to make just as grand a match.
+Good fortune and wily cunning bring her Henry of England.
 A good and generous husband but a weak king, he rules a nation that still remembers his cruel and foolish father, King John.
+As Henry showers gifts on his new bride his extravagance forces him to levy ever greater taxation on the land, and the spectre of revolt soon looms against him.
+For Simon de Montfort, the adventurer who will give England its first true parliament, the house of destiny is at hand.

 The news of Henry III's death reached his son Edward on the long road home from the Holy Land.
 Through all the years of his reign, through stark personal tragedy and chill forebodings as his son grew into a weak, corrupted price, Edward I strove to weld a nation united from England, Scotland and Wales.